- Types of Eczema

 In 2015, more than 550 Itching for a Cure (IFAC) participants walked with NEA and raised nearly $120,000.
 IFAC support helps build awareness and a greater understanding of eczema and advances research focused on improving patient care.

 Join us!
 Step with NEA toward a cure for eczema by walking, donating, or creating an Itching for a Cure team at this year’s 2016 Itching for a Cure Walk on Sunday, October 2, 2016 on the UCLA campus.
-And if you can’t join us that day in Los Angeles, organize an Itching for a Cure virtual walk in your own community.
+And if you can’t join us that day in Los Angeles, be a virtual walker and organize an Itching for a Cure walk in your own community.

 Together, we’ll ensure that the more than 30 million people affected by eczema have access to research, support, and education that will help them live healthy and empowered lives.